 - To use Balanced Objectives, move the sliders to determine how much additional emphasis to give to an objective.

-- To add an objective to the Fixed Count Objectives, check Count.
 The objective moves from Balanced Objectives to Fixed Count Objectives.

 Fixed counts overrule balanced objectives.
 If you set Fixed Count Objectives to 3, then three messages are always selected first from the pool of qualified messages.